-Accessibility - Every community has accessibility issues, especially in inner city and rural areas.
-A collaborative partnership
+• Accessibility - Every community has accessibility issues, especially in inner city and rural areas.
+A collaborative partnership of people, public and private payers, and health organizations can substantially improve access for all people.

-14 Commission on a High Performance Health System, The Commonwealth Fund, 2006-2012
+15 Commission on a High Performance Health System, The Commonwealth Fund, 2006-2012

-- of people, public and private payers, and health organizations can substantially improve access for all people. - Quality Health status and outcomes produced by every community's health "system" are inadequate given the needs of the people and the proportion of the economy expended.
+- Quality Health status and outcomes produced by every community's health "system" are inadequate given the needs of the people and the proportion of the economy expended.
 Too little of our medical and health knowledge is being effectively applied to prevent and treat health problems and to ensure health support is safe.
 A collaborative partnership of health organizations and the people they serve can substantially improve health support quality and health outcomes for all people. - Affordability The unaffordability of health support is challenging every community and their people as individuals and families (inhibiting needed access and causing bankruptcies).
 These problems continue to grow.
 A collaborative partnership (health organizations, the people they serve, and the people and organizations who pay) can much more effectively use a community's valuable health resources and ensure affordability.

 Some communities are spending enough money.
+Some are spending too much for the benefit received.
 Some are spending too little because of choice or lack of community financial resources.
 In every community, we are not getting the requisite payoff in terms of health outcomes/status or satisfaction.